 Children's writing is teacher assessed against the National Curriculum each term and children's work is shared with parents in the form of the Writing Progress books every term.
 These are sent home to inform parents about their child's progress.
 Next steps/targets are recorded in this book to support parents when they are working with their children at home.
-Parents are encouraged to write comments in this book to support the school in celebrating their child's effort.
-In addition, a half termly 'Mind the gap' lesson is carried out in KS1/KS2 where an independent piece of writing is assessed according to the objectives being worked on in class that half term.
-Children are given feedback to enable them to move their learning forward and this is shared with parents to support children at home.
+Parents are encouraged to write comment in this book to support the school in celebrating their child's effort.

-Parents are signposted to the school website where support is available e.g homework help, useful websites.
+Parents are signposted to the school VLE (Virtual Learning Environment) where support is available e.g homework help, useful websites.